Tuesday, 06 February 2024

-Seven years ago this blog would also have featured the Ratskeller townhall restaurant at
+Eight years ago this blog would also have featured the Ratskeller townhall restaurant at

 Marienplatz: Back then they had a separate organic menu.
 What is left of it today are organic fried potato patties ("Reiberdatschi"), spaetzle, some organic juices and softdrinks.
 But since this meat-centric restaurant does no longer serve any organic meat, I do not feel like recommending the place anymore.

 Not a single word on their menu suggests that Miss Lilly's kitchen in Giesing prefers organic ingredients.
 But when tasting their huge and extremely yummy home-made burgers or Wiener Schnitzel it's perfectly reasonable that not only the meat (as confirmed by the staff) but also a good deal of the side-dishes are at least partially organic.
 Although vegetarians are catered for it's very obvious that Miss Lilly's chef prefers meat and does it perfectly.
-If you come with kids and ask for fries they will be served huge portions -- so don't order too many.
+If you come with kids and ask for fries they will be served huge portions – so don't order too many.

 In the South-Eastern part of Giesing, near congested Tegernseer Landstraße yet tucked away in a pleasant neighbourhood at Alpenplatz you will find another rustic place, Das Edelweiß.
 Since it started as an organic restaurant about six years ago you will still find business cards and references describing it as organic, and you can still order organic softdrinks.
 Unfortunately the concept did not work out, and the focus has shifted from organic towards supporting local and small-scale businesses.
 Some of the ingredients such as the milk of the Sternenfair brand are produced according to near-organic principles, the tasty artisanal bread may sometimes be made from organic flour, if you come for breakfast on weekends you can have organic chocolate spread, maple syrup and hot chocolate, but you should rather expect artisanal conventional food.
 When I questioned the owner about it she assured me that she's trying to find a new chef with love for local and seasonal high-quality food, and hopefully a renewed focus on organic principles will follow.

 A dedicated family restaurant in the queer and hip neighbourhood of Glockenbachviertel dubbed Kaiser Otto is the place in Munich closest to the cafe latte moms cliche.
 You may step by for a coffee break during the day, or have breakfast, brunch, lunch, and dinner while your kids may disappear to a dedicated playground room next to the cafe.
-The latter is however closing at 7 pm; during weekend brunch (10 am to 2pm) you can leave them in the care of a kindergarden teacher for a fee of 2,50 EUR per half an hour while finishing off tasty though not elaborate food often made from at least partially organic ingredients.
+The latter is however closing at 7 pm.
+Weekend brunch with child care has been discontinued during covid-19.
+The food is not very elaborate, but often made from at least partially organic ingredients.
 Reliably organic items on the menu are coffee, eggs, bread, a selection of soft drinks as well as the meat served with one of the dishes to have for dinner.
 Greens, veges and pulses may or may not be organic, so you have to enquire, meat items served until 3 pm are definitely not.